When you can switch between different types of drops, you keep your opponent off balance and force them to stay honest at the net. Advantage: you.

 - If your partner's paddle face drops below the net, count it.
 If it stays above, no good

 One critical detail: wait for the ball to get as close to your paddle as possible before you start your swing.
-This sounds simple, but it's the difference between a consistent drop and one that's all over the place.
+This sounds simple, but it's the difference between a consistent third shot drop and one that's all over the place.

 The closer the ball is to your paddle when you make contact, the more control you have.